nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/1-StorageFundamentalsForDBAs.md

         - **Latency**
             - **SAN Time** - Time required transferring data between initiator and purity target.
-            - **QoS Rate Limit Time** - Average time, measured in microseconds, that an I/O request spends waiting on user-defined QoS Policies
+            - **QoS Rate Limit Time** - Average time, measured in microseconds, that an IO request spends waiting on user-defined QoS Policies
-            - **Queue Time** - Average time, measured in microseconds, that an I/O request spends in the array waiting to be served.
+            - **Queue Time** - Average time, measured in microseconds, that an IO request spends in the array waiting to be served.
             - **Read Latency** - Average arrival-to-completion time, measured in milliseconds, for a read operation.
             - **Write Latency** - Average arrival-to-completion time, measured in milliseconds, for a write operation.
-            - **Total** - The total amount of latency across all types, measured in milliesecond.
+            - **Total** - The total amount of latency across all types, measured in millieseconds.

         - **IOPs**
             - **Read IOPs** - Number of read requests processed per second.